 Alternatively, if you’re a gamer with a Radeon graphics card, consider buying a monitor that supports AMD’s FreeSync technology.
 FreeSync synchronizes the refresh rate of your graphics card and display to eliminate stutter and screen tearing in games.
 While monitors with Nvidia’s competing G-Sync technology fetch steep price premiums, FreeSync adds minimal cost to a display.
 A 22-inch 1080p FreeSync display by ViewSonic costs just $120 on Amazon, for example.

 Treat your ears, too.
 The speakers that come bundled with prebuilt PCs tend to be utter garbage.
 While audio gear pricing can escalate to frightening levels, some of our favorite headsets will set you back less than a Benjamin.

-If you’re a gamer, our favorite all-around gaming headset is the Kingston HyperX Cloud ($80 at Best Buy).
+If you’re a gamer, our favorite all-around gaming headset is the Kingston HyperX Cloud Alpha ($100 at Amazon).
 The sound quality is second to none in this bracket, the build quality is superb, and it’s extremely comfortable—though its microphone is merely average.